revaturelabs/interviewquestions/Bigdata.md

 <blockquote>

-To get the Hadoop cluster up and running, the NameNode recovery method used the following steps:
+Hadoop cluster up and running, the NameNode recovery method used the following steps:

 - To create a new NameNode, use the file system metadata replica (FsImage).